 This Course addresses the important area of sexualities and bodies which is an important area in feminist scholarship and gender studies.
 It highlights the continuous tension between bodies as natural and biological but also socially and culturally constructed concepts.
-The complexities of gender identity and its relationship with fixed bodies is addressed as well as the debates and acceptable discourses around and The transgressive sexualities. policy implications attendant on these issues will also be addressed.
+The complexities of gender identity and its relationship with fixed bodies is addressed as well as the debates and discourses around acceptable and transgressive sexualities.
+The policy implications attendant on these issues will also be addressed.